 The Changemakers Program

 The Changemakers Program provides a holistic support service designed for and by Human Rights Defenders (HRDs) themselves.
-In addition to its special support and training modules, the program also supplements the income of its beneficiaries with a stipend to alleviate financial insecurity, one of the most tenacious obstacles for sustainable human rights work.
+In addition to receiving support and expanding networks, the program crucially supplements the income of its beneficiaries with a stipend to alleviate financial insecurity, one of the most tenacious obstacles for sustainable human rights work.

-This represents an effort to redirect global resources and capital to where it is needed and address a persistent shortcoming of a market economy that struggles to reward human rights activities.
+This represents an effort to redirect global resources and capital to where it is needed and address a persistent shortcoming of a market ethos that struggles to reward human rights activities.

 UBI Support: International Precedents